Punctuation is a challenge for a lot of writers. Commas can be particularly confusing because they have so many different purposes.

 Why is punctuation so important for writers?

 Punctuation determines the sound and tone of your writing—your voice.
 It instructs readers to pause or stop or keep on going.
-It speeds up their reading, and it slows it down.
+Plus, it speeds up their reading and slows it down.
 It shows emotion or lack of emotion, explanations, asides, time, and space.

 If your writing has no punctuation other than, say, a period/full stop at the end, what would it sound like to a reader’s internal ear?
 What meaning would it lose?